AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

 As this does not influence the keyboard software, currently there is no special release for this.
-But be able to enable/disable the Touchpad is quite useful for people like me, who always accidently touch the Touchpad with their thumbs while writing with 6 fingers only, resulting an writing the right words at the wrong place.
+But be able to enable/disable the Touchpad is quite useful for people like me, who always accidently touch the Touchpad with their thumbs while writing with 6 fingers only, resulting in writing the right words at the wrong place.
 Maybe disabling(grounding) the data or clock pin is the way to do that?

 ## Details of c) can be found in folder \Touchpad if the work is started